 About J.J.
 Jelincic

-Jelincic has a bachelor’s degree in economics from Saint Mary's College of California in Moraga and has an M.B.A. in finance from Golden Gate University in San Francisco and holds a Chartered Financial Analyst® designation.
+Jelincic has a bachelor’s degree in economics from Saint Mary's College of California in Moraga and has an M.B.A. in finance from Golden Gate University in San Francisco.
+He holds a Chartered Financial Analyst® designation.
 The CFA® is to investments what the CPA is to accounting.

 Jelincic was appointed in 2004 by California Governor Arnold Schwarzenegger to the California Performance Review (CPR) Commission.
 As a commissioner, Jelincic participated in public hearings up and down California on proposals to reform state government.
 He was the only representative of working Californians on the commission.

-As the President of CSEA, Jelincic dealt with many groups both within CSEA and in coalitions with other labor organizations and other interest groups.
+As the President of CSEA and as a CalPERS Board Member, Jelincic dealt with many groups both within CSEA and in coalitions with labor and retiree organizations and other interest groups.
 He was able to use his knowledge of CalPERS and his relationships with the CalPERS Board and staff to begin a series of meetings to discuss health plan benefit design.
-This gave labor the ability to be aware of and influence the discussions between CalPERS and the health care providers.
+This gave members the ability to be aware of and influence the discussions between CalPERS and the health care providers.

 Jelincic lives in Hayward with Christine, his wife of over 40 years, and has two children.